xsyncio/sierra-dev/docs/installation.md

 ```

 Should include:
-- sierra-sdk (installed in editable mode)
+- sierra-dev (installed in editable mode)
 - httpx
 - beautifulsoup4
 - dnspython